enkidevs/curriculum/lua/lua-core/operators-in-lua-i/logical-operators-in-lua-i.md

 [1: Operands]

 An operand is a variable, constant, literal value, or another expression that an operator acts upon.
+Interchangable with arguments.